 The inadequate presence and capacity of local authorities and security services to deal with conflict is a major factor inhibiting the peaceful management of conflict.
 The local population has lost trust and confidence in the governing mechanisms due to this institutional inability to enforce laws, resolve conflicts, regulate the judiciary system and protect citizens' rights.
 Moreover, citizens' perception of corruption, abuse, and brutality amongst the police further undermines trust in the institution and impairs effective law enforcement at the border.
-Bearing in mind that despite increasing needs for effective border management and conflict resolution, the Police and Customs offices continue to struggle from staff shortages.
-In the target areas, only one police officer works at each border point (Songoya, Heremakono, Banian in Faranah region) and staff are unwilling to relocate to the area due to poor working conditions.

-In addition, in some of the identified POEs on the Sierra Leonean side i.e. Koindukura, Kayereh, Wailia, Ganya (Duraya), and on the Guinean side i.e. Songoya and Hermankono (Faranah), staff manning these POEs are infinitesimal and lack the necessary equipment to effectively carry out their work, given the magnitude of the task required at these locations.
-Thus, proper data collection and record keeping on the movement of peoples across the border is constrained.
-There is poor border management infrastructure in Kayereh, which in the past has been a sensitive area for violence between Sierra Leone community and Guinea.
+Borders between the countries are long and porous, with understaffed and unqualified border management agents.
+They are further constrained by a lack of adequate facilities and equipment necessary to carry out border patrols, gather information and intelligence to measure the impact of transhumance migration to insecurity and report them adequately.
+In addition, there are no mechanisms to facilitate data gathering or information exchange between border control officers in Sierra Leone and Guinea as a basis for decision making.
 This general infrastructural and equipment deficit is made worse by the low border management training and general inexperience of the border personnel.
 If the number of personnel is increased, more adequate training offered, and infrastructure improved, then law enforcement agencies can increase their risk management capacities and regain public trust and confidence in rule of law mechanisms.